raprice/azure-docs-sdk-dotnet/api/overview/azure/communication.callautomation-readme-pre.md

         {
             if (events != null)
             {
-                // Helper function to parse CloudEvent to a CallingServer event.
+                // Helper function to parse CloudEvent to a CallAutomation event.
                 CallAutomationEventBase callBackEvent = EventParser.Parse(events.FirstOrDefault());

                 switch (callBackEvent)